-Reverend Wendell Anthony is a native of St. Louis (Kinloch), Missouri.
+Reverend Dr. Wendell Anthony is a native of St. Louis, Missouri.
 He was educated in the Detroit Public School system.
-He graduated from Wayne State University with a B.A. in Political Science, and Marygrove College with an M.A. in Pastoral Ministry.
-He also attended the University of Detroit for Advanced Study in Black Theology.
-Reverend Anthony is a Certified Social Worker with the State of Michigan.
-He became the Pastor of Fellowship Chapel in December of 1986 following the passing of Reverend James E. Wadsworth, Jr. and was installed as Senior Pastor in February of 1987.
-Through the grace of God and the labor of his ministry, the church has experienced the greatest growth in its 40 year history.
+He graduated from Wayne State University with a B.A. in Political Science and Marygrove College with an M.A. in Pastoral Ministry.
+He attended the University of Detroit for advanced study in Black Theology.
+Rev. Anthony is a Certified Social Worker with the State of Michigan.
+On May 12, 2007, Rev. Anthony was the keynote speaker for the Graduation Class of Marygrove College at which time the Board of Trustees conferred upon Rev. Anthony the degree of Honorary Doctor of Arts.
+In 2022, Wayne State University conferred upon Rev. Anthony the degree of Doctor of Laws, Honoris Causa.

-On June 5, 2005, Reverend Anthony led his congregation, community and business leaders, government officials, supporters and well-wishers in a procession to the new Fellowship Chapel; call the "The Village," for its grand opening and inaugural worship service.
-The Village will contain the new church and soon to be developed 140 units of single-family homes and condominiums as well as the James E. Wadsworth, Jr. Community Center.
-This is a $40 million dollar project which will result in the building of a new community.
+On June 5, 2005, Reverend Anthony led his congregation, community and business leaders, government officials, supporters, and well-wishers in a procession to the new Fellowship Chapel called The Village, for its grand opening and inaugural worship service.
+The Village contains the new church and soon-to-be-developed 140 units of multi-family homes and senior citizen residencies.
+This is a $60 million-dollar project which will result in the building of a new community.

 In September 2005, Rev. Anthony married Monica G. Anthony.
 They are the proud parents of three adult daughters (Tolani, Maia, and Theresa) and in 2011 a new addition was added, young Ms. Wendelaya Adiah Anthony.